 Business process architecture, which is a description of the structure of the business processes in an organisation, defines and classifies processes by category, as well as the level of detail.
 The identification and understanding of core, support and management processes at architecture as well as detailed level, is an essential starting point for a successful business process management initiative.

-By attending our Certificate in Business Process Management programme you will learn how to identify core, support and management processes in your organisation.
+By attending our Business Process Management virtual training course (instructor-led via Zoom) you will learn how to identify core, support and management processes in your organisation.